 - 5. Pregnant women will move from the ADPR TOA to the PREG TOA if they fail to meet income requirements, at recertification (whether completed or not), or if they become eligible for Medicare. - 6.
-Women receiving Medicaid in the PREG TOA and report a change of income that exceeds 200% FPL will transition to CHPR if they do not have other health insurance. - D. [The 5-year date of entry ban is waived for pregnant women.
-Additionally, they only must be lawfully present to be eligible for Medicaid and do not need to meet qualified immigrant criteria.
-Eligibility for Medicaid in one of the pregnancy TOA's must be explored before Emergency Time-Limited Medicaid is issued.]
+[Women receiving Medicaid in the PREG TOA and report a change of income that exceeds 200% FPL will transition to CHPR if they do not have other health insurance. - 7.
+The 5-year date of entry ban for qualified immigrants is waived for pregnant women.
+Pregnant women meeting qualified immigrant criteria will receive Medicaid in one of the pregnancy TOA's before Emergency Time-Limited Medicaid is explored.]

-MS 2645 PRIVATE NON-PROFIT ADOPTIONS OVERVIEW (1)
+MS 2645 PRIVATE NON-PROFIT ADOPTIONS OVERVIEW